For Release: Monday, October 9, 2017

-- The Most Comprehensive Prescription Drug Price Transparency Law in the Nation, SB 17 (Hernandez) Triggers Notice and Justification for Any Prescription Drug Price Increase of 16% or More Over Two Years
+- With SB 17, California Sets National Policy, Providing Advance Notice and Transparency and Justification for Any Prescription Drug Price Increase of 16% of More Over Two Years

-- Also Pending Today on Governor’s Desk: AB 265 (Wood) to Prevent “Copay Coupons” That Steer Patients to More Expensive Medications When a Cheaper Drug Is Available
+- Also Signed Today, Despite PHRMA opposition, is AB265 (Wood) to Prevent “Copay Coupons” That Steer Patients to More Expensive Medications When a Cheaper Drug Is Available

-For existing drugs, SB 17 requires advance notice be given to public purchasers like Medi-Cal and CalPERS, as well as private purchasers including health plans and insurers, for any prescription drug price hike over 16% in the prior two years.
-It also enhances public disclosure of data about prescription drug pricing by requiring drug manufacturers to file information about the rationale for price spikes with the Office of Statewide Health Planning and Development including other increases over the last five years, any improvements made to the drug,and other specifics.
-The bill also requires health plans and insurers to disclose information about drug pricing through the existing rate review processes at the Department of Managed Health Care and Department of Insurance.
+For existing drugs, SB 17 requires advance notice of any price hike over 16% over the prior two years for existing drugs be given to public purchasers like Medi-Cal and CalPERS and private purchasers including health plans and insurers.
+It also enhances public disclosure of information about drug pricing by requiring drug manufacturers to file information about the rationale for price hikes, increases over the last five years, any improvements in the drug, and other specifics with the Office of Statewide Health Planning and Development.
+The bill also requires health plans and insurers to disclose information about drug pricing through existing rate review processes at the Department of Managed Health Care and Department of Insurance.

 With this law in place:

-- Drug companies may think twice about raising prescription drug prices more than 8% a year (or 16% in two years) and triggering the disclosure requirements.
+* Drug companies may think twice about raising prescription drug prices more than 8%/year (or 16%/two years) and triggering the disclosure requirements.

-- Purchasers such as public programs, insurers, employers, and union trusts, will have better ability to bargain with the drug companies, use the information provided to push back against justifications that don’t make sense, and have the 60-day advance notice to negotiate bigger rebates before having to change formularies or otherwise use their purchasing power.
+* Purchasers–like public programs, insurers, employers, and union trusts–will have the better ability to bargain with the drug companies, to use the information provided to push back against justifications that don’t make sense, and to have the 60 day advance notice to negotiate bigger rebates before having to change formularies or otherwise using their purchasing power.

-- Policymakers, purchasers, and researchers will have a new central source of information to identify trends and issues in prescription drug prices to serve as a guide for future reform efforts.
+* Policymakers, purchasers, and researchers will have a new central source of information to identify trends and issues in prescription drug prices, to guide future efforts.